aptima-ai/aptima_framework/docs/ten_agent/playground/run_coze.md

 # How to make Coze Chat Bot Speak

-In this tutorial, we will show you how to make Coze Bot speak in TEN-Agent playground.
+In this tutorial, we will show you how to make Coze Bot speak in APTIMA-Agent playground.

 ## Prerequisites

-- Make sure you have the TEN-Agent playground running.
-If not, follow the [Run Playground](https://doc.theten.ai/ten-agent/quickstart) guide to start the playground.
+- Make sure you have the APTIMA-Agent playground running.
+If not, follow the [Run Playground](https://doc.theten.ai/aptima-agent/quickstart) guide to start the playground.
 - You will need following information prepared:
   - Coze info:
     - Coze Bot ID